kuzzleio/kuzzle/docs/API.WebSocket.md

 ##<a name="how-to-connect-to-kuzzle"></a> How to connect to Kuzzle

-To establish communication with Kuzzle using WebSockets, simply connect your application to the Kuzzle's WebSocket port.
+To establish communication with Kuzzle using WebSockets, simply connect your application to Kuzzle's WebSocket port.
 By default, the router controller listens to the port 7512 for WebSocket applications.

-##<a name="what-are-responses-objects"></a> What are responses objects
+##<a name="what-are-responses-objects"></a> What are response objects <!--"Response objects" car ici Response fonctionne comme un adjectif donc reste au singulier-->

 A ``response`` is the result of a query you send to Kuzzle.
-It may be the results of a search query, an acknowledgement of a create action, and so on.
+It may be the results of a search query, an acknowledgement of a created action, and so on.
 And when you subscribe to a room, Kuzzle also sends notifications to your application in the form of a ``response`` object.

 A ``response`` is a JSON object with the following structure: